$\delta N$ formalism with gradient interactions: Incorporating gradient terms into the formalism

 Equations~\eqref{Shape_function_dN} and \eqref{f_NL_function_dN} can be used to study the shape and amplitude of non-Gaussianity in various configurations.
 In this work, we limit ourselves to the equilateral configuration ($k_1=k_2=k_3=k$) for simplicity and for comparison with existing literature.
 While the local shape is typically associated with multi-field models or superhorizon evolution, the gradient corrections introduce derivative couplings that naturally source intrinsic equilateral-type non-Gaussianities, peaking when modes have comparable wavelengths.
 In this template, one obtains

+In principle, one may incorporate gradient corrections into the source term order by order and compute $f_{\rm NL}^{\rm eq}$ from Eq.~\eqref{f_NL_formula} at each step, analogous to the power-spectrum analysis shown in Fig.~\ref{fig:compare_HM_deltaN_bump}.
+In practice, to facilitate a direct comparison with previous work, we numerically evaluate the source term using the linear mode functions obtained from the exact Mukhanov--Sasaki equation.
+This procedure allows the finite-$k$ dependence of the linear gradient correction to be fully incorporated into the $\delta N$ framework.
+Its main advantage is efficiency: nonlinear observables can then be estimated by solving the background dynamics together with the linear perturbation equations.

 One could incorporate gradient corrections order by order into the source term and compute $f_{\rm NL}^{\rm eq}$ using Eq.~\eqref{f_NL_formula} at each step, analogous to the power spectrum analysis shown in Figure~\ref{fig:compare_HM_deltaN_bump}.
 However, to facilitate a direct and accurate comparison with previous works, we instead numerically evaluate the source term with full gradients derived from the exact MS equation.
 The resulting power spectrum is shown in Figure~\ref{fig:compare_HM_deltaN_bump}.
-The main advantage of this approach is its efficiency: nonlinear perturbation theory results are obtained by solving only the background dynamics and linear perturbation equations.
+The main advantage of this approach is its efficiency: nonlinear observables can be estimated by solving the background dynamics forced by the linear perturbation equations.

 Throughout this numerical calculation, all derivatives of $N$ in Eq.~\eqref{f_NL_formula} are evaluated once Eq.~\eqref{KG_with_correction} is solved.
 Using the relation $\delta \phi_k = \dot{\phi}\mathcal{R}_k/H$ and its derivative, we construct the power spectra defined in Eq.~\eqref{power_spectra_definition}.
 The resulting $f_{\rm NL}^{\rm eq}$ for the models introduced in the previous subsection are obtained numerically and shown in Figure~\ref{fig:f_NL}.
 The results indicate that $f_{\rm NL}^{\rm eq}$ peaks at scales where the power spectrum exhibits a pronounced dip, in excellent agreement with the perturbation theory results evaluated in Ref.~\cite{hazra2013bingo}.
 A comparison with the results obtained using the standard $\delta N$ formalism, also shown in Figure~\ref{fig:f_NL}, reveals that the standard approach fails to capture the dominant non-Gaussian features sourced by gradient interactions.